Improved Extended Regular Expression Matching: Introduction

 \subsection{Outline}

-We review regular expressions and automata in Section~\ref{sec:preliminaries}.
-We present match graphs and the improved implementation of the Hopcroft and Ullmann classic dynamic programming algorithm in Section~\ref{sec:dynamicprogramming}.
-Section~\ref{sec:improvedalgorithm} presents (a simplified version) of our new algorithm, together with our clustering and a generalization of match graphs.
-Finally, in Section~\ref{sec:reducingspace} and~\ref{sec:blackbox} we show how to reduce the space and implement our algorithm with a black-box finite automaton simulation.
+We review regular expressions and finite automata in Section~\ref{sec:preliminaries}.
+We present match graphs and the improved implementation of the Hopcroft and Ullman classic dynamic programming algorithm in Section~\ref{sec:dynamicprogramming}.
+Section~\ref{sec:improvedalgorithm} presents (a simplified version of) our new algorithm, together with our clustering and a generalization of match graphs.
+In Sections~\ref{sec:reducingspace} and~\ref{sec:blackbox}, we show how to reduce the space and implement our algorithm with a black-box finite automaton simulation.
 Finally, in Section~\ref{sec:intervaloperator}, we show how to extend our results to efficiently support the interval operator.